NickBartelo/Machine-Learning-Classifier-Code/README.md

 using a Random Forests Model can be created.

 The bed file I was given was created by Matt Neville in Dr. Sudhakaran Prabakaran's lab and is entitled noinFrame_38.bed.
-It contains about 194,000 nORFs that we will use to map variants to from ClinVar, the HGMD database, and an Ensembl Enredo, Pecan, Ortheus Pipeline (EPO) 6-way Primate alignment, which I will refer to as the Human Derived SNVs.
+It contains about 194,000 nORFs that we will use to map variants to from ClinVar, the HGMD database, and an Ensembl Enredo, Pecan, Ortheus Pipeline (EPO) 6-way Primate alignment, which I will refer to as the Human Derived SNVs and human derived.

 ## Layout of Material